 This post may contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

-Our summer vacation packing list gives you the ultimate checklist of everything you need to travel safely, smartly, and with style this summer.
+Our vacation packing list gives you the ultimate checklist of everything you need to travel safely, smartly, and with style.

 Download this entire checklist in PDF format at the end of this article, for you to print, check, and take with you on your travels.
 That way, you’ll have a record of everything you’re traveling with, and won’t forget any essentials.